Cnordbo/React-Native-Fastlane-Screenshot/README.md

 5) Close the Schema Window
 6) Select your root project -> Select your UI Test Target -> Build Phases -> expand "Target dependencies"
 7) Add "React" as a target dependency.
+8) Change the test target's iOS development target from iOS 13.4 to iOS 9.0.

 Setup your screenshot procedure (see below) - and run `fastlane snapshot`.